 Garrett taught and coached basketball in Indianapolis at Wood High School and at Crispus Attucks High School, where he led the team to a state championship in 1959.
 He was assistant dean for student services at IUPUI at the time of his death in 1974.

 In 2017, a historical marker in honor of Garrett was unveiled on the IU campus with his family in attendance.

-George Thompson was the original Hoosier trailblazer.
-A native of Covington, Indiana, Thompson became the first documented African-American athlete at Indiana University in 1905.
+George Thompson was another notable Hoosier trailblazer.
+A native of Covington, Indiana, Thompson became one of the first documented African-American athletes at Indiana University when he enrolled in 1905.
 While at IU Thompson was able to set the school record for the 440-yard dash and was a member of the Western Conference championship winning mile relay team.

 Starring at IU was not Thompson’s only claim to fame, as he also participated in the 1904 Olympic Games in St. Louis.